UncleJerry/Daily-with-a-fish/README.md

 		- JSON handling
 		- Log-in and sign up (with consideration of security)
 	- CollectionView
-	- Database by Realm
+	- Database (Realm)

 2. Cooperate with ex-girlfriend who was major in art design.
-	Her is response for drawing the icon (under my command and supervision )
+	She responded for drawing the icon (under my command and supervision )

 ## Screenshot